mwrnd/innova2_xdma_demo/README.md

 ![UltraScale UltraRAM Blocks can be Cascaded](img/UltraScale_UltraRAM_Blocks.png)

-2MB of URAM running at about 220MHz is the optimal usable single URAM BRAM Block that will consistently pass implementation.
+2MB of URAM running at about 220MHz is the maximal usable single URAM BRAM Block that will consistently pass implementation.

 ![UltraRAM Range is 2M](img/BRAM_Controller_UltraRAM_Range_is_2M_for_2MB.png)